 Normally following a complaint, an official will arrange to meet with you.
 At this meeting, you will discuss making an official complaint and the official will help you to complete an official complaint form.
 If you submit a food complaint, the unfit food may be sent to a laboratory for analysis.
 You will be contacted with the result.
 Alternatively, you can have suspect food analysed independently for a fee by contacting the Public Analyst Laboratory in your region.

 The FSAI Advice Line on 1890 33 66 77 provides information and advice on a range of food safety issues.
-It is staffed by trained advisors and food scientists and is open from Monday to Friday, 9am to 5pm.
+It is staffed by trained advisors and food scientists.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.